-There will be a “Declaration of Pet’s Health” each dogs team will sign after the first class of this 5 class series saying: “I declare and acknowledge that my dog is in good health, injury free, and that participating in this K9 Fitness class does not contradict any recommendations or guidelines established for my dog by a veterinary professional (i.e., veterinarian, rehabilitation practitioner, veterinary chiropractor, etc.) My pet is free of internal and external parasites, any communicable diseases, and has received appropriate vaccinations.”
+There will be a “Declaration of Pet’s Health” each dogs team will sign after the first class of this 5 class series.
+This class does not take the place of any recommendations or guidelines established for your dog by a veterinary professional (i.e., veterinarian, rehabilitation practitioner, veterinary chiropractor, etc.) Your pet should be free of internal and external parasites, any communicable diseases, and should have received appropriate vaccinations.

 If at any time you feel the class isn't for you and your dog, you can pull out with a prorated refund.
-But I assure everyone that we will not progress until your dog is comfortable and 100% willing and ready to.
+But I assure everyone that the exercises we go over will enhance your dogs existence for the better.
 I think you really will enjoy this approach to a healthy force-free K9 fitness workout for your dog.

 Details: 5-Weeks of a Force-Free K9 Fitness Program